jatanRT/eprscope/README.md

 ecosystem that combines data processing, analysis and great scientific visualizations together with the extensive publishing capabilities by [Rmarkdown](https://rmarkdown.rstudio.com/index.html) and [Quarto](https://quarto.org/).
-Everything at one place (see the RStudio IDE below) without the need to switch between or employ any other additional software.
+Everything at one place (see the [RStudio IDE](https://docs.posit.co/ide/user/)) without the need to switch between or employ any other additional software.

 ## Installation

 Before the installation, please make sure that you have already followed instructions for the [{nloptr} package installation](https://astamm.github.io/nloptr/) depending on your operating system.
-This package is required for the proper running of optimization/fitting functions of the `{eprscope}` .
+This package is required for the proper running of the `{eprscope}` optimization/fitting functions.

 ``` r